top of page

 Legal Grounds to Challenge a Sudden Termination

 Firing someone without notice is not, by itself, illegal in California.
-But if the reason behind the firing is unlawful, the employee may have a case for wrongful termination.
+But if the firing is unlawful, the employee may have a case for wrongful termination.

 1. Discrimination